tldr-pages/tldr/pages/linux/sxiv.md

 > Simple X Image Viewer.
 > More information: <https://github.com/muennich/sxiv>.

-- View an image:
+- Open an image:

 `sxiv {{path/to/file}}`

-- View an image in fullscreen mode:
+- Open an image in fullscreen mode:

 `sxiv -f {{path/to/file}}`